itsays-zqc/my-website/docs/examples/PIC/DirectionalCoupler/DirectionalCoupler.md

 &emsp;&emsp;In this code segment, we use the `structure_show` function to form a picture.<br/>&emsp;&emsp;The `fig_type` specifies the type of figure.
 It supports the following list selection["png", "svg"].<br/>&emsp;&emsp;The `show` , which is a switch that controls whether the picture is generated or not.

-If you have already installed the GUI locally, you can automatically pop up the 3D structural model within the GUI using `simu[simu_name].show3d(show_with="local_gui")`.
-Additionally, `show_with` also supports `matplotlib`, so you can also view the image through python.
+&emsp;&emsp;If you have already installed the GUI locally, you can automatically pop up the 3D structural model within the GUI using `simu[simu_name].show3d(show_with="local_gui")`.
+Additionally, the parameter dictionary `show_with` also supports `matplotlib`, so you can also view the image through python.